 The woman in the backseat, Lydia Littlefield, was dead.
 Strangled.
 In the trunk they found her husband, Dr. James Littlefield, also dead.
 Bludgeoned and strangled.
-The man behind the wheel – 17-year-old Paul Dwyer – confessed and was shipped back to Maine – kicking off one of the most convoluted and lurid murder trials in the state’s history.
+The man behind the wheel – 17-year-old Paul Dwyer – confessed.
+His extradition to Maine kicked off one of the most convoluted and lurid murder trials in the state’s history.

-Before it was done, two men would be convicted of murder, launching a debate that continues to this day as to who did the actual crime and why.
+Before it ended, two men would be convicted of murder, launching a debate that continues to this day as to who did the actual crime and why.

-Dwyer suspected he had venereal disease and called the doctor.
-Littlefield treated him, but chastised the young man about the company he was keeping.
-Dwyer flew into a rage that the doctor had insulted his girlfriend, Barbara Carroll, and attacked the doctor.
+Dwyer had suspected he had venereal disease and called the doctor.
+Littlefield treated him during a house call, but chastised the young man about the company he kept.
+Dwyer flew into a rage because the doctor had insulted his girlfriend, Barbara Carroll.
+He then attacked the doctor, killing him.

-After killing him, Dwyer stuffed the doctor’s body into the trunk of his car and drove to the Littlefield home.
+Dwyer then stuffed the doctor’s body into the trunk of his car and drove to the Littlefield home.
 He told the doctor’s wife, Lydia, that the doctor had left on a train to Boston.
-The story he told was fantastic: the doctor had hit two pedestrians with his car, panicked and fled.
+According to his fantastic story, the doctor had hit two pedestrians with his car, panicked and fled.
 He asked Dwyer to pick up Lydia and meet him in Boston.

-For two days, Dwyer stayed on the road with Lydia as a passenger, explaining that at each stop he had received word from the doctor that they were to travel to a new destination.
-The pair traipsed around from South Paris Hill, Maine to Boston back up to Concord, N.H. and then back to Maine.
+For two days, Dwyer stayed on the road with Lydia as a passenger, explaining that at each stop he had received instructions from the doctor to travel to a new destination.
+The pair traipsed around from South Paris, Maine, to Boston back up to Concord, N.H., and then back to Maine.

 Dwyer finally strangled the increasingly suspicious Lydia and propped her in the back seat, as if sleeping, and went on his way to New Jersey.
 Oddly enough, two police officers stopped the car for traffic violations but sent Dwyer on his way with only a warning—all while Lydia “slept” in the back seat.

-Dwyer plead not guilty, but after two days of trial he changed his plea to guilty.
-The judge sentenced him to life in prison.
-The public was not completely convinced.
+Dwyer pleaded not guilty, but after two days of trial he changed his plea to guilty.
+The judge sentenced him to life in prison, but the public had doubts.
 The motive for the murder seemed slim, and Dwyer seemed an unlikely killer to those who knew him.

 Behind bars, Dwyer took up pen and paper and wrote a very different version of events.
 In this second version, Dr. Littlefield had not come to the Dwyer home to treat Paul.
-Rather, he had come there to examine Paul’s sweetheart Barbara who feared she was pregnant.
-Barbara told the doctor that the father of the baby, if she was pregnant, was her own father, Deputy Sheriff Francis Carroll.
+Rather, he had come there to examine Paul’s sweetheart, Barbara, who feared she'd gotten pregnant.
+Barbara told the doctor that her own father, Deputy Sheriff Francis Carroll, might have impregnated her.

 Dwyer had changed his plea, he said, because Carroll had threatened him.
-Police were not convinced that the new account was any more likely to be true than the old one, but the story rang true to one person: Carroll’s boss, the sheriff of Oxford County.
+Police didn't think the new account had any more truth to it than the old one, but the story rang true to one person: Carroll’s boss, the sheriff of Oxford County.
 He arrested Carroll on the incest charge in 1938 and began investigating the murder.

-In short order, Carroll was tried and convicted of the murder.
+In short order, Carroll stood trial and a jury convicted him of the murder.
 Carroll privately denied the incest allegation, but did not do so in court.
-His lawyers feared that if he addressed it, his daughter would be called as a witness and add to the weight of evidence against him.
+His lawyers feared that if he addressed it, his daughter would have to testify and add to the weight of evidence against him.

 Carroll offered an alibi for the murder of Dr. Littlefield, but he couldn’t back it up.
 He was accused of trying to bribe a witness to support him.
 Another witness reported seeing him at the scene of the murder.
 In the end, the jury was persuaded that Carroll was guilty.

 Now two men were in the state prison convicted of the same crime.
-There the matter would sit for ten years while both Carroll and Dwyer proclaimed their innocence.
-In 1950, Carroll would finally win his release and the legislature would order the attorney general to re-investigate the case.
+There the matter would sit for 10 years while both Carroll and Dwyer proclaimed their innocence.
+In 1950, Carroll would finally win his release and the Legislature would order the attorney general to re-investigate the case.

-At this point, Carroll could not be charged with incest.
-Nor could he be retried for the murder of Dr. Littlefield.
-But either he or Dwyer could still be tried for the death of Lydia Littlefield, a crime that neither had so far been accused of.
+At this point, prosecutors could not charge Carroll with incest.
+Nor could a court retry him for the murder of Dr. Littlefield.
+But the court could retry either him or Dwyer for the death of Lydia Littlefield, a crime that neither had so far been accused of.

-In the end, the last investigation – published in 1952 – concluded that there was reasonable doubt as to Carroll’s guilt.
+In the end, the last investigation – published in 1952 – found reasonable doubt as to Carroll’s guilt.
 He should not face additional charges, the investigation concluded.
-He was a free man.
-Dwyer would, himself, be eventually freed on parole for good behavior.
+Carroll went free.
+Dwyer would, himself, win his freedom on parole for good behavior.